brillmarkllc/sls-aws-nodejs-express-ts-lambda/README.md

 npm run deploy:dev
 ```

-Under the hood it uses `serverless deploy --stage dev` command to deploy to dev environment
+Under the hood it uses `serverless deploy --stage dev` command to deploy to dev environment.
+You can use
+`npm` or `yarn`.

 After running deploy, you should see output similar to: